 Rents for apartments in Boston can be expensive.
 With very few exceptions, there is no limit to how much rent a landlord can charge for an apartment.
 Some of the suggestions listed below may be helpful in locating reasonably priced housing.

-Realtors: Many charge a broker’s fee of a month’s rent, so be sure to inquire about broker’s fees before you start your search with any realtor.
+Realtors: Many charge a broker’s fee of up to 1 month’s rent, so be sure to inquire about broker’s fees before you start your search with any realtor.

 Neighborhood bulletin boards

 Word of mouth: Let friends, acquaintances, shopkeepers, etc. in the neighborhood know you are looking for an apartment.
 Someone you tell may know about an available apartment or provide you with a lead.